Royek98/visualization/README.md

 ## Overview
 The purpose of this project is a visualization of a JSON file from a parser I created as a part of the "Navisecure" project at my university.
 A JSON file contains details about the university's buildings.

+## Technology Stack
+- Vue - JavaScript framework for building user interfaces.
+- Three.js - JavaScript library used to display 3D graphics in a web browser using WebGL.
+- TypeScript - strongly typed programming language that builds on JavaScript.

 Schema of a JSON file:
 ```json
 [